51 migrants die after trailer abandoned in San Antonio heat

 Authorities did not know the home countries of all of the migrants, nor how long they were abandoned on the side of the road.

-By Tuesday afternoon, medical examiners had potentially identified 34 of the victims, said Bexar County Commissioner Rebeca Clay-Flores.
+By Tuesday afternoon, medical examiners had potentially identified 34 of the victims, but they were taking additional steps, such as fingerprints, to confirm the identities, said Bexar County Commissioner Rebeca Clay-Flores.

 Among the dead, 27 are believed to be of Mexican origin based on documents they were carrying, according to said Rubén Minutti, Mexico consul general in San Antonio.
 Several survivors were in critical condition with injuries such as brain damage and internal bleeding, he said.